obi-sammy/uni-connect-app/README.md

 While Uni-connect provides valuable features for connecting students, there are several areas where the application could be improved:

-- [ ] Change server hosting service from Cyclic to another hosting service
+- [x] Change server hosting service from Cyclic to another hosting service
 - [ ] Make app responsive on all screen sizes.
 - [ ] Make the search field functional.
 - [ ] Add googleAuth and make the forgort password functional.
 - [x] Protect the '/' route from users already logged in.
 - [ ] Handle the frontend using React.
 - [ ] Refactor code.
-- [ ] Add comments where necessary.
+- [x] Add comments where necessary.
 - [ ] Add the user's social media accounts in his/her profile so other users can connect with them.
-- [ ] Make it possible to delete notifications and add the date to the notification.
+- [ ] Make it possible for user's to edit their profile.
 - [ ] Add a feature where user can accept and reject connections.
 ## Contributing